 I’m a research-focussed computer programmer with a particular interest in blockchain technology, formal verification and programming languages.

-At Data61, I’m working on the proof ecosystem surrounding seL4, the world’s first verified OS microkernel.
-This entails adapting the existing proofs to accomodate modifications to the kernel’s source, and expanding the scope of verification so that we can provide greater guarantees about seL4-based systems.
+Previously at Data61, I worked on the proof ecosystem surrounding seL4, the world’s first verified OS microkernel.
+This entailed adapting the existing proofs to accomodate modifications to the kernel’s source, and expanding the scope of verification so that we could provide greater guarantees about seL4-based systems.
 I owe much of my aptitude and interest in this stuff to my Honours Thesis supervisor, Ben Lippmeier.

-You can keep up with both my jobs and my side projects on GitHub.
+You can keep up with my work on GitHub.

 I also compose and perform music infrequently, some of which you can find on my SoundCloud.